 Hi MS Community

-Our Block 2 units are well underway – and there’s so much happening in the MS. Here’s just a snippet of some of the cool things that happened in our classrooms this week.
+Here are just a few of the cool things that have happened in the MS classrooms this week.

-We hope you had an awesome week – we definitely did in the MS.
+We hope you had a great week – we definitely did in the MS.

 Pak Sal and the MS Team